indiv-legacy/workflows/README.md

-# Indiv Github Workflows
+# Github Workflows for Divin

-This repository is a _one-stop-shop_ for the CI/CD process for most Indiv repositories.
+This repository is a _one-stop-shop_ for the CI/CD process for most repositories.

+This is a derived work from indivorg/workflows.

 ## Update workflow files